-As a financial advisor, LinkedIn (along with your website and social media) is your new first impression.
+As a financial advisor, LinkedIn (along with your website and other social media channels) is your new first impression.
 If a potential client is seriously considering you to become their financial planner, they will often look beyond your website to places like LinkedIn.
-However, it is no longer enough to just have a LinkedIn Profile, you need to have one that’s optimized.
+However, it is no longer enough to just have a LinkedIn profile, you need to have one that’s optimized.

-Here are 5 steps to a great profile:
+Here are 5 steps to creating a great LinkedIn profile:

 1. Choose Your Photo Wisely

 The addition of a professional photo is the simplest way to improve your profile.
 It personalizes your bio and allows for an instant human connection.

 In a series of experiments studying judgement from facial appearances, Princeton psychologists Janine Willis and Alexander Todorov found it only takes 100 milliseconds to form an impression of someone from just looking at a photo of their face.

 When choosing a photo it’s recommended that it be a professionally taken headshot.
 You should be wearing either business formal or business casual attire.
 Next, choose an image that is 450×450 pixels.
 This way the photo can be zoomed in on and you’ll avoid a gray outline around your photo.
 Images where the background or other people are clearly cropped out are unacceptable for LinkedIn.
 Remember this is your online business persona, so choose a business-appropriate photo.